MicrosoftDocs/azure-devops-docs/docs/report/analytics/entity-reference-boards.md

 ## Iterations

-The following properties are valid for the **Iteration** entity type and **Iterations** entity set, which are associated with the **Iteration Path** field.
+The following properties are valid for the **Iterations** entity set, which is associated with the **Iteration Path** field.
 Surrogate keys associated with **Iteration** include `IterationSK` and `ProjectSK`.
 You can use these properties to filter or report on work tracking data based on Iteration Path assignments.

 |**Display name** | **Name**           | **Data type** | **Description** |
 |-----------------|--------------------|---------------|--------------------------------------|